NadiDami/infuse/README.md

 ###To do

-* Refator method to make it more DRY
+* Refactor the method to make it more DRY